-- When powering or charging appliances, avoid using an extension cord.
+- When you power appliances, please don't use an extension cord.

 - Avoid using carpets or rugs on the garage floor.

-- Do not fill portable gasoline containers inside your garage.
+- Refrain from filling portable gasoline containers inside your garage.

-- Install a heat alarm, rather than a smoke alarm, in your garage.
+- You can just install a heat alarm, rather than a smoke alarm.
 The heat alarm will sound if the temperature rises too high.
-Smoke alarms in garages can sound because of a change in temperature and humidity, as well as dust, fumes and insects.
+Smoke alarms in garages can sound because of a change in temperature and humidity, as well as dust, fumes, and insects.
 Heat alarms are not affected by these conditions.

 Following these easy steps is a sure way to keep your home and possessions safe throughout the year!